-As it should be, collecting your winnings from a sports bet is a fairly uncomplicated process but there are a few things to know.
-The standard situation is once your ticket becomes a winner you bring it to the betting counter, they scan it for you, and give you the cash or chips if you prefer.
-Or you can just apply it toward your next bet instead.
-If the sportsbook closes before you get a chance to cash it in, just bring it to the main cashier and they will do it for you.
+As it should be, collecting your winnings from a sports bet is a fairly straightforward process but there are a few things you should know.
+The standard situation is that once your ticket becomes a winner you bring it to the betting counter, they scan it for you and give you the cash or chips.
+Alternatively, you can also apply it towards your next bet instead.
+If the sportsbook closes before you get a chance to cash it in, you can often bring it to the main cashier and they will do it for you.

-The standard for cashing in a winning sports ticket is you get 120 days to do it after the event is over.
-If that time passes it becomes void.
-It is important you be careful with your ticket as it is the same thing as carrying cash.
-If you lose it, and do not know the transaction number for your bet there is nothing the sportsbook can do for you.
+The standard rules for cashing in a winning sports betting ticket is that you have 120 days to do it after the event has ended.
+If that time passes the ticket becomes void.
+It is important that you are careful with your ticket, as it is the same thing as carrying cash.
+If you lose it and do not know the transaction number for your bet, there is nothing the sportsbook can do for you.
 Anyone can find it and collect.

 As will be the case with many winning sports tickets, the bettor is a tourist and not in town to collect.
 If you know you are not going to return to Vegas within 120 days, or you just don’t feel like waiting to go back, you have the option of mailing your ticket to the sportsbook and you will receive a check within a few weeks.